 Joe is widely recognized for his extensive knowledge and experience in the development and production of CBD and cannabis-based products that are sold under numerous white labels.

 Joe Grumbine is the founder of Willow Creek Springs Herbal Products and The Human Solution.

 Liz McDuffie has held the roles of Director and Instructor at MCC since 2006.
 Liz currently teaches a Course on “Providing Cannabis Products under the SB 94 License Exemption for Health Care Facility Licensees” under the California Department of Social Services (CDSS) Continuing Education Program for Licensing Re-certification.

 Ms. McDuffie serves on the Advisory Board for the National Institute of Health (NIH) Study of Cannabis Use Among Adults in Los Angeles County.

-Please complete the Application Form below.
-Applicants are contacted for an interview prior to Registration for the Program.
+To Register, please complete the Form below.
+Applicants are contacted for an interview prior to starting the Program.